 A Python tool to convert TransXchange data into GTFS.

-transx2gtfs is a library for converting public transport data from TransXchange -format (data standard in UK) into a widely used GTFS -format that can be used with various routing engines such as OpenTripPlanner.
+This is a small library to convert transit data from TransXchange format into GTFS -format that can be used with various routing engines such as OpenTripPlanner.

 This package is still in a Beta-phase, so use it at your own risk.
+Requires more testing.
 If you find an issue, you can contribute and help solving them by raising an issue.

 - Reads TransXchange xml-files and converts into GTFS feed with all necessary information according the General Transit Feed Specification.